RamanGupta16/GFS2-DRBD-Cluster/README.md

 -  Configure DLM and CLVM into Pacemaker.
 -  Start master script 'install_gfs2_using_drbd.sh' to initialize GFS2 and DRBD.
 Example: install_gfs2_using_drbd.sh 192.168.11.100 192.168.11.200 vCluster
--  Post install verify DRBD is in dual-Primary mode then configure Pacemaker for DRBD.
+-  Post install verify that DRBD is in dual-Primary mode.
    Verify CLVM by executing LVM commands: lvdispaly, pvdisplay and vgdisplay on both nodes.
    Verify GFS2 by checking mounted filesystem, execute commands: df -hT on both nodes.
 -  Configure DRBD into master/slave resource in Pacemaker.
 Create 2 masters for DRBD